-The University originally submitted a Notice of Intent in July 2003.
+The University originally submitted a Notice of Intent on July 2003.
 The initial NPDES permit was issued on March 10, 2003.
 The effective date of the current permit is September 16, 2021, with an expiration of September 30, 2026.
-Currently, the University of Alabama's MS4 does not impact any impaired waters with stormwater runoff as noted by review of Alabama's 2022 303(d) listing/Total Maximum Daily Loads (TMDLs).
+Currently, the University of Alabama's MS4 does impact impaired waters of the state with stormwater runoff.
+However, as noted by review of Alabama's 2024 303(d) listing/Total Maximum Daily Loads (TMDLs), The Black Warrior River (Oliver Lake) is listed as an impaired waterway due to Atmospheric Deposition of Mercury.
+Currently, no sampling is required by ADEM due to The University of Alabama not being a source of Mercury.

-The current Storm Sewer Map provides the locations of The University's 14 outfalls, and inlets from the City of Tuscaloosa, as well as the facilities that make up the MS4's urbanized areas.
+The current Storm Sewer Map provides the locations of The University's 20 outfalls and inlets from the City of Tuscaloosa, as well as the facilities that make up the MS4's urbanized areas.
 A copy of the map is provided here.